stangatimu/safaricom-daraja-api-stk-push-python/README.md

 To receive responses, either M-Pesa results or queue timeouts, an HTTP listener will be needed.

-For example you have a server endpoint on youR API which you resgistered as your CallBackURL https://myapi.com/payments/confirmation
+For example, if you have an endpoint on your API which you resgistered as your *CallBackURL* https://myapi.com/payments/confirmation

 After a successfull transaction, M-Pesa will send a request to your *CallBackURL* with the following body.